Smart-DS/layerstack/docs/README.md

 - Delete the contents of `source/api`.
 - Run `sphinx-apidoc -o source/api ..` from the `docs` folder.
 - Compare `source/api/modules.rst` to `source/api.rst`.
+- 'git push' changes to the documentation source code as needed.
 - Make the documentation per below

 ## Building HTML Docs